 I hate preparing my invoices.
 It’s torturous.
 It stretches each limb of my patience until the joints pop and I pass out from tedium.

-Often I’ve already done the work, and it’s time for my clients to reward me with a shower of money.
+I usually invoice clients at the beginning of the month for work I did in the previous month.
+Invoicing is a time for my clients to reward my work with a shower of money.
 This should be something to celebrate.

 So, why do I find such suffering in invoicing?

 Maybe it’s because I’ve already done the work.
 I’ve already moved on.
 I find that I’m more motivated to prepare invoices in advance of doing the work rather than retrospectively.

 Alternatively, it’s because it can be weeks until I see the money.
 I know that there are some clients I’ll need to chase to get them to pay.
 Also, I can never be 100% certain that every client will pay.

 Then there are all the little necessary details that I must include on an invoice for it to be a legally binding contract.
 The name and address of my client, description and breakdown of what I did, the quantity of any services, payment terms, subtotals, VAT amount, a unique invoice number, date and the total.
 Urgh!

 It could be these hassles and doubts that makes invoicing so insufferable.